livegnik/2way-design/2WAY High-Level Design.md

 In this JSON structure:
 - `id` stands for the unique identifier assigned to the log entry.
 - `action` describes the interaction with the object (`new`, `edit`, or `delete`)
-- `signer` refers to the record ID that stores the public key (pubkey) of the user creating the Attribute.
-- `attribute_id` refers to the unique identifier of the Attribute associated with this log entry.
+- `signer` refers to the record ID that stores the public key (pubkey) of the user associated with this log entry.
 - `type` and `value` define the key-value pair of the Attribute.
 - `vote` is a boolean value indicating the relevance of the Attribute (`1` for relevant, `0` for irrelevant).
 - `timestamp` shows the time when the log entry was created.